How to File a North Dakota LLC or Corporation Amendment

 North Dakota Articles of Amendment vs. Statement of Correction

-Sometimes, the LLC may simply make a mistake or error in the original Articles of Organization filing.
-In these cases, the LLC may file a Statement of Correction instead of an amendment.
+Sometimes, a business may simply make a mistake or error in the original Articles of Organization or Articles of Incorporation filing.
+In these cases, the company may file a Statement of Correction instead of an amendment.
 Specifically, you may file a Statement of Correction when a record filed with the Secretary of State:

 • Inaccurately records the action referred to in the record